 Life insurance plays a part in many estate plans.
 In a small estate, life insurance may actually create the estate and be the primary financial resource for your surviving family members.
 Life insurance can also be used to provide liquidity for your estate by providing cash to pay for final expenses, outstanding debts, and taxes.
 There are many other strategies you can use to pass on as much of your wealth as possible.
-We cover just a few of them below.

 Learn the Basics

 For many families, estate planning is about ensuring financial peace of mind for a surviving spouse, making sure assets are divided equally between children, and making sure as much of their estate passes to the next generation as possible.
 Here’s how to get started.

 - You Love Your Kids Equally…But Is Your Estate Divided Equally?

 - Insure Your Legacy with a Survivorship Policy

 Asset maximization is a strategy we can use to ensure you’re getting the greatest benefit from often-overlooked financial assets like retirement accounts, CDs, pensions, and Social Security.
 For many clients, we can maximize retirement income by relocating underperforming assets.

 - Maximize Your Assets: Earn More, Do More, Give More

 - How to Generate Tax-Free Income from Your IRA

 - CD Maximization: Get More for Your Money